RAWNSLEY PARK STATION

 Now you can do it from the supreme comfort of your eco-villa, and your bed.
 And when you’re tired of the night sky, just close the retractable ceiling and concentrate on your starry-eyed partner.
 The aim of Rawnsley Park's villas is to have the greatest impact on visitors with the least effect on their striking mountain surroundings.
 Thanks to clever design they offer the tops in seclusion and privacy, cleverly set into the landscape with uninterrupted views of the ranges including the jagged walls of Wilpena Pound.

-But there’s no compromising on comfort.
+There’s no compromising on comfort.
 Overhanging eaves, verandahs, recycled timber and thick straw bale walls combine to create modern, environmentally sound buildings with a look that matches the stone-walled houses of the early settlers.

 Hit the Spot